This is a comprehensive guide to practical Plastic Free July ideas.

 So as much as possible, avoid using a plastic straw – you can survive it!

-But if you really must, then get one of those reusable straws made with silicone or stainless steel and carry it with you.
+But if you really must, then get one of those eco-friendly straws made with silicone or stainless steel and carry it with you.

 This way, you won’t have to use plastic straws whenever you want a sip of your margarita or milk shake.